 I’d read plenty of stories which had been about orphans.
-And they were all about finding one’s own place in the world — and sometimes that was defined as work that they were suited for and enjoyed, and which offered the possibility of a future.
+And they were all about finding one’s own place in the world — and sometimes that was defined as work that they were suited for, and enjoyed, and which offered the possibility of a future.

-I remember that in such stories, as I gather in the Real World, in the orphanage, Sunday was always “visiting day”.
+I remember that in such stories, as I gather happend in the in the Real World, in the orphanage, Sunday was “visiting day”.
 When their chores were done, the children would dress in their best and prepare themselves to line up in the hall or the parlor to be inspected in case a couple came looking for a youngster to hire and take away with them.
-Occasionally, if one was really lucky, they might be looking for one to adopt.
+Occasionally, if one was really lucky, they might be looking for a child to adopt.
 The stories usually followed this particular dreamscape.
 But, in reality, if a kid didn’t hire out by the time they reached the legal age to work full time, then the orphanage had no further responsibility toward them, and they were turned out on their own.
 It was probably the factory for them then.
 Or the mines.

 Why on earth didn’t I remember that?